 Being your own boss: it’s something many of us dream about, but few of us actually go ahead and do.
 Not many people appreciate the time, effort and financial strain that can be involved.

 If you’re going to make the leap and start up your own business – whether it’s as a freelancer working from a home office or a larger venture – it pays to keep a very close eye on your personal finances.
 When you’re in charge of your own salary, your business’ finances are (pretty much) your finances – and unless you keep a close eye on the two, you could easily end up struggling.
+If you really want to avoid this, you can hire this Independent Financial advisor services.

 Keeping to a budget